Download our FREE smartphone app today!

 SEN & Disabilities

-Welcome to Learning Support Services
+Welcome to the Faculty of Learning Support.

 We are an experienced and enthusiastic team committed to ensuring students with Special Educational Needs make outstanding progress through careful identification and targeted support.

 Students who have a Statement or Educational Health Care Plan will receive extra support and guidance in some of their lessons from Teaching Assistants who will work in partnership with the Subject Teacher to help students to access the curriculum.
 Where appropriate, students may also be withdrawn from some lessons for one to one or small group support on, for example, reading and writing skills, numeracy and speech and language.

-All students on the SEND register have an individual support plan to inform all subject teachers of the specific learning challenges so that they can differentiate their work accordingly.
+All students on the SEND register have a Student Learning Profile (SLP) to inform all subject teachers of the specific barriers to learning so that they can differentiate their work accordingly.
 Extra support is given to students as deemed necessary and the progress of these students is coordinated and monitored by the Director of Learning Support and other senior colleagues.

 Students on the Special Educational Needs register may also need assessment and support from other professionals including the Educational Psychologist, Speech Therapist or behaviour support team.